-Editor’s Note: Check out our Bible Conversation Cards or Bible Discussion Pages, available free through the new Q Place web store.
-You can download them to use online with friends, acquaintances, and family—and even with your own kids at home!
+Editor’s Note: Check out our new resource, 4 Bible Discussions in Times of Crisis, available free through the new Q Place web store.
+You can download the discussion guide and the Quickstart facilitator guide and get started online with friends, acquaintances, and family—and even with your own kids at home!

 In the face of the coronavirus threat, we all need emotional and spiritual support more than ever.
-Concerns are looming about the health of loved ones, the economic crisis, socialization, tight budgets, and even that all-important question—Where will I get my toilet paper?
+Concerns are looming about the well-being of loved ones, the economic crisis, relational difficulties in close quarters, and increasingly tight budgets.

 As Christians, we can trust the Lord to sustain us through worries and questions, but people all around us don’t have that same secure foundation.
 In the midst of today’s chaos, many are asking important questions about God.
 Why is he letting this happen?
 Will he help me through the crisis?
 What role does he play in my life?